Bit Perfect Jitter

 As long as the receiver can lock on the incoming stream, it won’t.

 The big difference is that in the digital domain, the rate of the bus is used as a method to transport data.
 The rate itself is not used as information, in fact the rate is not related to the data at all.
-If you send 44.1 kHz audio over a network, it won’t travel at 44.1 but at the speed of the network.
+If you send 44.1 kHz audio over a bus, it won’t travel at 44.1 but at the speed of the bus.

 Computers and networks, they are perfectly capable of bit perfect transportation of data.